-Join Lee Stoner, PhD and Gabriel Zieff, MA for a complete, in-depth overview of their research involving Pulse Wave Velocity (PWV) in a variety of different applications and a deep dive into the methods they use to record high-quality, repeatable data.
+Lee Stoner, PhD and Gabriel Zieff, MA present a complete, in-depth overview of their research involving Pulse Wave Velocity (PWV) in a variety of different applications and a deep dive into the methods they use to record high-quality, repeatable data.

 Arguably, the “gold-standard” method for noninvasive assessment of cardiovascular disease risk is pulse wave velocity.
 The PWV is widely used in both epidemiological and physiological studies to assess arterial stiffness, a construct dependent on the functional and structural characteristics of a vessel.
 PWV is calculated by measuring the transit time of the arterial waveform between two points of a measured distance.
 The most widely studied path is between the carotid and femoral arteries, which represents the aorto-illiac pathway.
 Traditionally, these measurements are made using tonometers, which are highly sensitive pressure transducers.
 However, alternative approaches to tonometry are available, and pathways other than the aorta can be measured.
 These alternative approaches may be better suited for use with certain populations or study designs.
-The focus of the presentation will be to assist the audience in identifying the correct research tool for their particular research paradigm.
-Specifically, we will begin by outlining the theoretical principles underlying PWV, as well as the importance of this measure to both epidemiological and physiological studies.
-Subsequently, we will highlight some of the different approaches for measuring PWV, including technical considerations.
-This will be followed by discussion pertaining to the identification of the appropriate PWV measure for the specific study design and populations of interest.
-This will include consideration of internal and external validity.
-We will end the session by providing some tips to facilitate high-quality PWV assessments.
+The focus of the presentation is to assist the audience in identifying the correct research tool for their particular research paradigm.
+Specifically, these experts outline the theoretical principles underlying PWV, as well as the importance of this measure to both epidemiological and physiological studies.
+Subsequently, they highlight some of the different approaches for measuring PWV, including technical considerations.
+This is followed by discussion pertaining to the identification of the appropriate PWV measure for the specific study design and populations of interest.
+This includes consideration of internal and external validity.
+They end the session by providing some tips to facilitate high-quality PWV assessments.

 Key Topics Include: